Guidelines for researchers in Svalbard

 Fauna

 Handling, marking and instrumentation of animals must be approved by the Norwegian Food Safety Authority before the application is sent to the Governor.
-The processing time at the Norwegian Food Safety Authority can be long, so allow plenty of time.
+The processing time at the Norwegian Food Safety Authority can be long, so you must allow plenty of time.

-Moving fauna requires permission from the Norwegian Environment Agency.
-Import of fauna to Svalbard also requires a permit from the Norwegian Environment Agency, § 26 of the Svalbard Environment Act.
 Various regulations apply to the export of zoological material, and some require approval from the Norwegian Food Safety Authority.
 The Norwegian Environment Agency processes applications for the export of material from CITES-listed species.

-Cultural monuments
+Cultural heritage monuments

-Around all permanent cultural monuments there is a 100-meter security zone in all directions.
-The protection zone is just as protected as the cultural heritage itself, and both parts are shown on the map in the RiS database (remember to zoom in well to see these).
-It is forbidden to set up camp and burn fires within the security zone.
+It is forbidden to set up camp and burn fires within the protection zone.
 It is also not allowed to move automatically protected cultural monuments, even if they are found on the beach or other exposed places.
 If in doubt, assume that the object is protected.

 Camp: exact location and size (number of tents and other facilities/structures)